Aug 15, 2022

 Examples:

 - Patient is admitted for new periprosthetic fracture of the lower end of the left femur after falling down 4 steps.
-This fracture is documented to not involve the actual joint prosthesis.
-In this case, report ICD-10-CM codes S72.402A (Unspecified fracture of lower end of left femur, initial encounter for closed fracture) as the principal/first listed diagnosis followed by M97.02XA (Periprosthetic fracture around internal prosthetic left hip joint, initial encounter) as a secondary diagnosis.
-(Also assign external cause codes)
+The fracture does not involve the actual joint prosthesis.
+In this case, report ICD-10-CM codes S72.402A (Unspecified fracture of lower end of left femur, initial encounter for closed fracture) as the principal/first listed diagnosis followed by M97.12XA (Periprosthetic fracture around internal prosthetic left knee joint, initial encounter) as a secondary diagnosis.

-- Patient is status post left shoulder replacement and presents for periprosthetic fracture of the humerus after rolling over in the bed.
+- Patient is status post left shoulder replacement and presents for periprosthetic fracture of the humerus after rolling over in bed.
 The patient was worked up and it was found that the fracture was due to underlying osteoporosis.
 There was no fracture of the actual joint prosthesis.
-In this case, report ICD-10 CM codes M84.422A (Pathological fracture, left humerus, initial encounter for fracture) as the principal/first listed diagnosis followed by M97.32XA (Periprosthetic fracture around internal prosthetic left shoulder joint, initial encounter) as a secondary diagnosis.
-(Also assign osteoporosis and external cause codes)
+In this case, report ICD-10-CM codes M84.422A (Pathological fracture, left humerus, initial encounter for fracture) as the principal/first listed diagnosis followed by M97.32XA (Periprosthetic fracture around internal prosthetic left shoulder joint, initial encounter) as a secondary diagnosis.
+(Also assign a code for osteoporosis)

 References